 - Find the folder with the name of the theme you want to delete.

 - Optional.
 Copy the folder to a location on your computer to create a backup.

 - Right-click on the folder, then choose Delete.

 Deleting WordPress themes using File Manager

 Instead of downloading an FTP client, you can use an online version of it.
-Most of the cPanel powered hosting services such as Siteground comes with an in-built file manager.
+Most of the cPanel-powered hosting services such as Siteground come with an in-built file manager.

 - Log in to the Dashboard on your hosting provider’s website.
 They were provided at the time of purchase.

 - Find a category called Storage, Files, Data, Advanced, or something similar.